Towards a Coq-verified Chain of Esterel Semantics: Introduction

 \section{Introduction}

-The goal of the research presented here is twofold: first, formally validate the chain of semantics of the synchronous reactive language Esterel~\cite{Berry:FoundationsOfEsterel} that leads from its definition to its implementation; second, build a formally proven compiler from Esterel to clocked digital circuits or C code.
-The tools for this will be the SOS semantics chain developed for Esterel between 1984 and 2002~\cite{Berry:ConstructiveSemanticsOfPureEsterel} and the Coq proof assistant~\cite{Coq-8.9} as the formal verification environment.
-We shall limits ourselves to Kernel Esterel ~\cite{Berry:FoundationsOfEsterel}, the core language that only deals with pure signaling but still gathers all the technical difficulties.
-Altough the full Esterel language involves data-valued signals and variables, its handling would not add extra difficulties since the only relevant addition is data dependency that can be handled almost in the same way.
+The long-term goal of the research presented here is twofold: first, formally validate the chain of semantics of the synchronous reactive language Esterel~\cite{Berry:FoundationsOfEsterel} that leads from its definition by formal semantics to its implementation; second, build a formally proven compiler from Esterel to clocked digital circuits or C code, in the spirit of the CompCert verified C compiler~\cite{Leroy-Compcert-Coq}.
+The tools we use for this is the chain of Plotkin-style Structural Operational Semantics (SOS) semantics developed for Esterel between 1984 and 2000 and published in the web book~\cite{Berry:ConstructiveSemanticsOfPureEsterel}, which was not submitted to an editor because it was lacking formal proofs.
+The subject being quite tricky, the second author thought that the proofs should be done on computer --- which is what we contribute to here.

+We also introduce here a new operational semantics that gets closer to the circuit semantics of ~\cite{Berry:ConstructiveSemanticsOfPureEsterel}, on which the Esterel v5 compiler and later the industrial v7 compiler were based.
+We use the Coq proof assistant~\cite{Coq-8.15.2} as the formal verification environment.

+This work is still partial : we limit ourselves to the loop-free part of Kernel Esterel~\cite{Berry:FoundationsOfEsterel}, the core language that only deals with pure signaling but still gathers all the technical difficulties.
+The full Esterel language has loops and involves data-valued signals and variables.
+We already know how to efficiently handle loops with a method presented in~\cite{Berry:ConstructiveSemanticsOfPureEsterel}, used in the Esterel v5 and v7 compilers, or alternatively with Oliver Tardieu's method published in~\cite{TardieuDeSimone:LoopsInEsterel}.
+Data handling should not add extra difficulties since the only addition in the semantics and compilers is the insertion of additional dependencies in the control flow, which can be technically handled almost in the same way as Kernel Esterel's simpler pure signal dependencies.